mcv-m1-project/Team4/week2/Readme.txt

 Task2:

 Task2 is used to compare the results between the functions created for us (called before, "myerosiongray", "mydilategray", etc) and the original functions ("imrode", "imdilate", etc).
+We measure the computational efficiency (%) of our programed operators in time and the difference.

 ----------------------------------------------------------------------------------------------------------------------------------------